genome/bfx-workshop/lectures/week_02/README.md

 1) Get an interactive job in a docker container.
 The image `chrisamiller/docker-genomic-analysis` has a lot of common genomics tools installed that may be useful for the first few steps

-2) We're going to work with data from a human cell line posted here: [https://www.dropbox.com/s/yqb2shv1l9qegl5/bfx_week02_data.tar](https://www.dropbox.com/s/yqb2shv1l9qegl5/bfx_week02_data.tar)

-Make a directory called "week2", and download the tarball using the command line (`wget` or `curl`).
+2) We're going to work with data from a human cell line posted here: [https://www.dropbox.com/s/yqb2shv1l9qegl5/bfx_week02_data.tar](https://www.dropbox.com/s/yqb2shv1l9qegl5/bfx_week02_data.tar) Make a directory called "week2", and download the tarball to the cluster using the command line (`wget` or `curl`).

 3) Use `tar -xvf` to extract the directory, then cd into the directory and look around.
 We're not going to use all of this data in this week's homework.
 Let's focus on the contents of `Exome_Tumor.tar`.
 Untar it, then unzip the fastqs and unzip them.